recipopdev/interview-angular-app/README.md

 # Interview App

 Time 30 minutes.
 Can google if you get stuck!
-Run `ng serve` to start the app.
+Run `npm i` followed by `ng serve` to start the app.

 ## 1